-Israel is heading for its 75th anniversary next year, how incredible is that, considering that a short while before the first Independence Day its very existence was in question?
+Israel is enjoying its 75th anniversary this year, how incredible is that, considering that a short while before the first Independence Day its very existence was in question?
 Meanwhile, Jews worldwide are also struggling to maintain their own identity while the tide of Anti-Semitism threatens their very existence.
 It’s like the story of Israel’s birth pangs is being adapted for G-d forbid a more morbid outcome for those living in the Jewish Diaspora.

 Is it possible or even desirable to stem this relentless onslaught against our kin in foreign lands?
 I say desirable because the view from outside looking in at our lives in Israel is often clouded with misinformation and even blind hatred against the existence of an entity that runs counter to the idea that Jews can belong in a Diaspora.
 Accordingly, the question of it being possible to do something positive to help our brothers in distress is somewhat also dependent upon recipients being receptive to such assistance.

 Meanwhile, sadly as usual, many Jews do a great job of turning against each other.